The Fly | The Early Tales | Adventure Stories | Mystery and Crime Tales | Science Fiction

 The surgeon is a truly admirable figure.
 He is very serious and committed to his work.
 The story becomes quite absorbing, as the nurse gets caught up in the drama of hospital life.
 The tale is genuinely grown-up, in dealing with serious concerns of life and death.

 The surgeon is the sort of macho figure that one does not see much in romance comics.
-He is tall, muscular and with a buzz-cut haircut that is very macho looking.
+He is tall, muscular and with a brush-cut haircut that is very macho looking.
 He wears either a doctor's white uniform, with buttons up the shoulder and on the erect collar, or a dark blue suit that is equally serious in style.
 He appears on the cover in his doctor's uniform, his huge muscles bulging out of this uniform style garment.
 The effect is a bit 1950's looking.
 He holds a thermometer at an angle, which serves as a phallic symbol.
-One scene also shows him in a trenchcoat, with flaps and epaulettes.
+One scene also shows him in a long coat.
 These are all examples of full tilt high style dressing for their era, as well as symbols of traditional masculinity.

 The doctor always looks immensely determined.
 His name, Will Ames, reflects this.
 He has strength of Will, and he is always going after aims (Ames).